 • Since most of the land to the south of the A303 is privately farmed, the present proposal of tunnel and ‘green bridges’ would only offer limited north/south public access.

-• Far from ‘conserving and enhancing’ the WHS, as has been regularly claimed by the scheme promoters, the infrastructure would leave a far larger blot on the landscape than exists at present.
+• Far from ‘conserving and enhancing’ the WHS, as has been regularly claimed by the scheme promoters, the infrastructure would in fact leave a far larger blot on the landscape than exists at present.

 Visualisation of eastern tunnel portal through land recently purchased by National Trust.
 Image by National Highways